csj1012/portfolio2023/src/models/blog/posts/md/four-takeaways-after-eleven-years.md

 Over the next 11 years I'd go on to build web projects alongside some amazing folks at <a href="https://www.uchicago.edu/en">The University of Chicago</a>, <a href="https://www.ama-assn.org/">The American Medical Association</a>, and later <a href="https://latcallmedia.com/">Last Call Media</a> (an awesome fully distributed agency supporting higher education, nonprofit, government, and international brands).

-I'd worn several hats throughout the myriad projects this decade brought: a designer, a developer, a project lead, and often a person-who-lived-and-breathed-the-project and probably needed to step away for a moment and take a deep breath.</p>
+I'd worn several hats across the myriad projects this decade brought: a designer, a developer, a project lead, and often a person-who-lived-and-breathed-the-project and probably needed to step away for a moment and take a deep breath.</p>

 <p class="pull">The Web—and building stuff for it—is my number one passion and pastime, and has been for the past 24 years.